GLACIS·US state AI laws·Colorado·Updated June 2026

 Opt-Out Rights Under Colorado Privacy Act

-The Colorado AI Act integrates with the existing Colorado Privacy Act (CPA).
-Consumers have the right to opt out of the processing of personal data for profiling in furtherance of decisions that produce legal or similarly significant effects—which encompasses high-risk AI systems.[6]
+SB 26-189 sits alongside the existing Colorado Privacy Act (CPA).
+Consumers retain the CPA right to opt out of the processing of personal data for profiling in furtherance of decisions that produce legal or similarly significant effects — which can overlap with covered ADMT.[CPA]

 Enforcement and penalties

-The Colorado AI Act grants the Attorney General exclusive enforcement authority.
-There is no private right of action—only the AG can bring enforcement actions for violations.[1]
+SB 26-189 grants the Colorado Attorney General exclusive enforcement authority.
+There is no private right of action — only the AG can bring enforcement actions.
+Note that these duties are enacted but not yet enforceable; they become operative January 1, 2027.[CO1]

 Enforcement Mechanisms

-Violations of the Colorado AI Act are treated as deceptive trade practices under the Colorado Consumer Protection Act.
+Violations are treated as deceptive trade practices under the Colorado Consumer Protection Act (C.R.S.
+6-1-112).
 This classification subjects violators to:

 The "per violation" structure means penalties can accumulate rapidly.
-If a deployer fails to provide required disclosures to 1,000 Colorado consumers, each instance could constitute a separate violation—creating potential exposure of $20 million.
+If a deployer fails to provide required disclosures to 1,000 Colorado consumers, each instance could constitute a separate violation — creating potential exposure of $20 million.
+(The dollar figures flow from C.R.S.
+6-1-112 generally; verify the current statutory text before relying on them in a legal or contractual context.)[CO1]

 Rulemaking Authority